HardMax71/Integr8sCode/README.md

 ## Architecture Overview

-> [!WARNING]
+> [!TIP]
-> Detailed, up-to-date architecture diagrams are in [this file](files_for_readme/ARCHITECTURE_IN_DETAILS.md).
+> Full documentation is available at https://hardmax71.github.io/Integr8sCode/

 <img src="./files_for_readme/system_diagram.png" alt="system diagram">

 The platform is built on three main pillars:

-- **Frontend**: A sleek Svelte app that users interact with.
+- Frontend: A sleek Svelte app that users interact with.
-- **Backend**: Powered by FastAPI, Python, and MongoDB to handle all the heavy lifting.
+- Backend: Powered by FastAPI, Python, and MongoDB to handle all the heavy lifting.
-- **Kubernetes Cluster**: Each script runs in its own pod, ensuring isolation and resource control.
+- Kubernetes Cluster: Each script runs in its own pod, ensuring isolation and resource control.

-## Kubernetes Integration
+## License

-### Pod Setup

-- **Docker Image**:Lightweight Python image with just what we need is used.
-- **Isolation**: Every script gets its own pod for security and reliability.
-- **Cleanup**: Once your script is done, the pod goes away to keep things tidy.

-### Resource Management

-> [!TIP]
-> By limiting resources, we ensure fair usage and prevent any single script from hogging the system.

-- **CPU & Memory Limits**: Each pod has caps to prevent overuse (128 Mi for RAM and 1000m for CPU).
-- **Timeouts**: Scripts can't run forever—they'll stop after a set time (default: 5s).
-- **Disk Space**: Limited to prevent excessive storage use.

-> You can find actual limits in dropdown above execution output.

-### Security Considerations

-> [!CAUTION]
-> Running user-provided code is risky.
-We take security seriously to protect both our system and other users.

-- **Network Restrictions**: Pods can't make external network calls.
-- **No Privileged Access**: Pods run without elevated permissions.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.